gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ### (h)
 Analysis of the amount of sister chromatid separation in SMC4 depleted HeLa cells labelled on two sister chromatids with F-ara-EdU and synchronised to G2.
 The notebook can be found here: [notebook]().

 The notebook calculates the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
-The notebook can be found here: [notebook]().
+The notebooks can be found here: [notebook]().

 ## Figure EV4 - Validation of protein depletion efficiency and sister labelling controls in NIPBL-AID cells